Marinas & Anchorages

 Las Brisas Anchorage

 North of Isla Perico on the city-side of the Causeway.
-Can be quite rough, and dinghy access to shore is difficult.
+Can be quite rough, and holding is not great.

 On Isla Perico, the Flamenco Marina is more geared to sports fishing and local boats.